grMLEqomlkkU5Eeinz4brIrOVCUCkJuN/SeaDix-lesser/README.md

 # NOTICE

 If you are conducting benchmarks, you should make use of `stable-benchmarks.ts` this is because I notived a huge amount of variation in runs.
+Also if you want to convert json to trie or export trie to json (`trie.toJSON()`), make sure to use javascript to handle the json data instead, this is because having to convert JSON via N-API is costly.
+I might make proper export methods to a dedicated file in the future.

 ## What This Is